isabella232/to-utf8-action/docs/ToUTF8-action.md

 ----------
 **Source Path:** The full path of the file or directory that is to be converted.
 In the case of a directory, if fileRegex is set, then only files in the source directory matching the regex expression will be moved.
 Otherwise, all files in the directory will be moved.
 For example: `hdfs://hostname/tmp`.
+You can use globbing syntax here.
 (Macro-Enabled)

 **Destination Path:** The full path where the file or files are to be saved.
 If a directory is specified the files will be created in that directory.
 If the Source Path is a directory, it is assumed that Destination Path is also a directory.
-Defaults to the Source Path if not specified.
 The new files will have ``.utf8`` appended to the end.
 Files with the same name will be overwritten.
 (Macro-Enabled)

 **File Regular Expression:** Regular expression to filter the files in the source directory that will be moved.
 (Macro-Enabled)